After an Arrest: 4 Things to Remember

 - Understand Your Charges & Options – It is a disservice to yourself to not fully grasp the accusations made against your name, your available defense options, and your right to challenge the government’s case against you.
 When there are numerous stresses involved or when this is your first encounter with the law, this may be easier said than done.
 Of course, a qualified lawyer can help you more easily understand your rights and how to secure the best possible resolution.

 What you do following an arrest can have a tremendous effect on the outcome of your case.
-Put yourself into a position to win by contacting a seasoned Phoenix criminal defense lawyer from Salvador Phillips, PLLC for a free and confidential consultation.
+Put yourself into a position to win by contacting a seasoned Phoenix criminal defense lawyer from Salvador Law Group for a free and confidential consultation.

 Our attorneys have extensive experience protecting the freedoms and rights of clients charged with crimes throughout Phoenix and other areas of Arizona.
 No matter the charges you or a loved one are facing, we’re available to help you take the next steps in your defense.
 Time is important, so act fast.